Skip to main content

 Mobile-First Coding

 OpenAI launched the Codex Mobile App for iOS and Android on May 14, 2026.
 That makes Codex the only tool with a real mobile strategy right now.
-Cursor, Claude Code, and Windsurf have no mobile apps.
+Cursor, Claude Code, and Devin Desktop have no mobile apps.
 If you want to delegate tasks on the go, Codex is hard to skip.

 Consolidation